Mental Health First Aid (MHFA)

 What is Mental Health First Aid?

-It is an evidence-based training that is designed to give ordinary people the skills to help someone who is experiencing a mental health crisis or intervene early to prevent a crisis from occurring.
+It is evidence-based training that is designed to give ordinary people the skills to help someone who is experiencing a mental health crisis or intervene early to prevent a crisis from occurring.
 It is a hands-on interactive training where the participants will learn to recognize the symptoms of mental health, how to intervene and connect others to the appropriate professional, peer or self-help care.

 The 8-hour course covers a range of common disorders and potential crises such as helping someone who is having a panic attack, contemplating suicide or struggling with substance abuse.